Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Methods

-\citet{DBLP:conf/acl/RuderH18} show that further pre-training a language model on a target domain corpus improves the eventual classification performance.
+Howard et al. (\cite{DBLP:conf/acl/RuderH18}) show that further pre-training a language model on a target domain corpus improves the eventual classification performance.
 We use the unstructured text in the tourism domain to further pre-train BERT.

 Each text sequence is concatenated with special symbols, classification [CLS] and separator [SEP], denoted as $\langle\mbox{[CLS]};s;\mbox{[SEP]}\rangle$.